The State of Our Churches

 - Find a church that does not ordain women, as this seems to be the first step toward bigger theological issues.
 Additionally, this is a stance that every church must post on their website and can be used as a quick litmus test of what their related views would be.

 - Search for churches with traditional liturgy.
 Reject new-school "Jesus is my boyfriend" or pop worship band-style churches.
-The order of service within a church and the beliefs often follow each other.
+The order of service within a church and the beliefs often follow and reinforce each other.

 - Find churches with growing families.
 Healthy church members have kids.
 Unhealthy church members abort their children, never have kids, or their children exit the church as soon as they can.